The Yin and the Yang

+The Yin and The Yang is the second solo studio album by American rapper Cappadonna.
+It was released on April 3, 2001, via Razor Sharp/Epic Records.

+Background

-The Yin & The Yang is the second solo studio album by American rapper Cappadonna.
-It was released on April 3, 2001 via Razor Sharp/Epic Records.
-Recording sessions took place at Studio 57 and at 36 Chambers Studios in New York, at the Hit Factory Criteria in Miami, at Krosswire Studios in Atlanta, and at Cheffield Studios in Baltimore.
-Production was handled by Neonek, Goldfinghaz, Agallah, Inspectah Deck, Jermaine Dupri and True Master.
-It features guest appearances from Agallah, Crunch, Culture, Da Brat, Ghostface Killah, Jamie Sommers, Jermaine Dupri, Killah Priest, Neonek, Raekwon, Shyheim and Timbo King.
+The recording sessions took place at Studio 57 and at 36 Chambers Studios in New York, at the Hit Factory Criteria in Miami, at Krosswire Studios in Atlanta, and at Cheffield Studios in Baltimore.
+The album was produced by Neonek, Goldfinghaz, Agallah, Inspectah Deck, Jermaine Dupri, and True Master.
+It features guest appearances from Agallah, Crunch, Culture, Da Brat, Ghostface Killah, Jamie Sommers, Jermaine Dupri, Killah Priest, Neonek, Raekwon, Shyheim, and Timbo King.

 The album debuted at number 51 on the Billboard 200 and number 19 on the Top R&B/Hip-Hop Albums chart in the United States.